datamin-io/public-documentation/use-cases/industry-specific-use-cases/e-commerce.md

 ## Streaming SLA information for order deliveries

-With Datamin it is very easy to monitor KPIs but also SLAs for various cases.
+With Ylem it is very easy to monitor KPIs but also SLAs for various cases.
 One of the examples for e-commerce specifically is to detect orders that are not delivered within SLA time.

 <figure><img src="../../.gitbook/assets/Screenshot 2022-10-07 at 19.13.03.png" alt=""><figcaption><p>Potential SLA monitoring pipeline</p></figcaption></figure>